This Dulce de Leche Ice Cream is homemade version of the Latin American favorite! Creamy, smooth, sweet, and full of caramel…lots and lots of caramel!

 - Set a fine-mesh sieve over a clean bowl and pour the custard mixture through.
 Set the bowl in a larger one filled halfway with ice and water and cool the custard to room temperature, stirring occasionally.
 Refrigerate 1+ hours until chilled.

-- Transfer the custard mixture to an ice cream maker and freeze according to the manufacturer's instructions.
+- Transfer the custard mixture to an ice cream maker or Kitchenaid mixer attachment and churn according to the manufacturer's instructions.
 At the end of the freezing stage, add the remaining ½ cup dulce de leche into the churning ice cream until it is swirled throughout.

-- Transfer the ice cream to a freezable container (like a loaf pan), cover and freeze until firm, 3 to 4 hours.
+- Transfer the ice cream to a freezable container with a lid (like a loaf pan), cover and freeze until firm, 3 to 4 hours.